 In 1970, Old Capitol in Iowa City turned one-hundred and twenty-nine years old.
 And while the old lady still looked fairly presentable on the outside – on the inside, conditions were far from pristine.
 Sadly, for most of those 129 years, Old Capitol was one of the hardest-working, over-used, and under-cared-for buildings on the SUI campus.

 In the 1920’s, the University did an extensive rehabilitation – remaking the interior not for historical accuracy but for functional use.
 Much of the original wooden framework was replaced with steel beams, the deteriorating reverse staircase was completely rebuilt, and the west side portico was finally added.
-Read more details here.
+Read all the details here.

 Now, 50 years later, as the nation was preparing for our Bicentennial celebration, the University felt it was finally the right time to totally remove all University administrative offices – including the President’s office – and restore Old Capitol – making her into a historically-accurate living museum.

-In 1976 – Old Capitol was “officially” designated as a National Historic Landmark.
+On January 7, 1976 – Old Capitol was “officially” designated as a National Historic Landmark.
 The plaque is mounted on the east side of the building – to the right of the stairs.

-On July 3rd, a grand re-opening of Old Capitol was held on the front steps.
+On July 3rd, 1976 – a grand re-opening of Old Capitol was held on the front steps.
 Iowa graduate, Simon Estes, sang, and restoration supervisor Margaret Keyes poses with Susan Hancher.
 For a complete tour of Old Capitol as it appears today, click here.

 Iowa Governor Robert Ray and UI President Willard Boyd opened the door using a replica of the massive door key from the 1840’s.